GLOBAL MARKETS-Stocks higher, safe-haven U.S. debt slides

 By Ellen Freilich

-NEW YORK, Jan 24 World stock and commodity markets rose on Thursday on encouraging economic data, while U.S. stocks extended a six-day rally, sailing through the headwind of a revenue miss from Apple.
+NEW YORK, Jan 24 World stock markets rose on Thursday and U.S. stocks extended a six-day rally, sailing through the headwind of a revenue miss from Apple, while the yen resumed its drop and oil prices gained.

 The broad S&P 500 and the Dow Jones industrials stock market indices both advanced.
 The Nasdaq composite index was lower, but the entire loss - and more - was due to the drag from a 9.8 percent drop in the value of Apple.

-MSCI's world equity index rose 0.33 percent, while Europe's FTSE Eurofirst 300 index gained 0.27 percent.
+MSCI's world equity index rose 0.28 percent and Europe's FTSE Eurofirst 300 index gained 0.25 percent.

-In the United States, the Conference Board's Leading Economic Index rose 0.5 percent to 93.9 last month, pointing to improved U.S. growth ahead.

-"Leading economic indicators rose, new jobless claims are at the lowest level in many years, and Chinese manufacturing data moved to a positive trajectory," said Quincy Krosby, market strategist at Prudential Financial in Newark, with more than $1 trillion in assets under management.
-"The Chinese data bodes well for demand which translates into top line revenue growth.
-If global demand goes up, it's good for U.S. equities."
+Business surveys released on Thursday showed growth in Chinese manufacturing accelerated to a two-year high in January and a buoyant Germany was leading the euro zone toward recovery.
+But they also revealed France was sliding back into recession.

 The stock market's continued strength and news that the number of Americans filing new claims for jobless benefits hit a five-year low last week weighed on safe-haven U.S. debt.

-The benchmark 10-year Treasury note fell 9/32 in price; its yield rose to 1.86 percent, as investors moved funds into stocks.
+The benchmark 10-year Treasury note, up 4/32 in price before the jobless claims report, subsequently fell 10/32, yielding 1.8631 percent, as investors moved funds into stocks.

 "It's a reach for return in the equities market," said Todd Colvin, senior vice president of global institutional sales with R.J.
 O'Brien & Associates in Chicago.
 "Risk takers are being rewarded so far this year."